Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 A Real-Life Example: Balancing Strategy and Sentiment

-Consider a recent P&G retiree who began working with us at Vaultis Private Wealth in late 2024.
+Consider a recent P&G retiree from the Cincinnati area who began working with us at Vaultis Private Wealth in late 2024.
 After a long and successful career, he found that nearly 70% of his retirement assets—across both his PST and Savings Plan—were allocated to P&G stock.
 This level of concentration is not uncommon among long-tenured employees, and it often comes with a strong emotional attachment to the company’s shares.

 We developed a plan to gradually diversify his holdings while honoring his connection to P&G. After completing his full distribution, which included leveraging Net Unrealized Appreciation (NUA) and a Duke Rollback, we took a two-pronged approach.
 First, we targeted his NUA shares in his taxable account, planning to use them strategically over time as part of his Lifestyle Funding Strategy.
 Second, to begin the diversification process, we sold an initial 15% of his P&G shares in his IRA at an attractive price.
 From there, we set up a disciplined schedule to sell a set number of shares each month, with the goal of reducing his P&G exposure to approximately 15% by the end of 2025.
 This evolving process allows us to introduce flexibility and adjust the plan should P&G’s price appreciate or depreciate more than expected.